Will Applying for Business Funding Affect Your Credit?

 • Used for pre-qualifications, employment checks, account reviews, and rate shopping

-• You can have unlimited soft pulls per year with no consequences
+• You can have unlimited soft inquiries per year with no consequences

 • Does not require formal authorization in most cases